mrmedrano81/Unity-AI-ML-Agents/README.md

 ### AI/ML Agents in Unity Exploration
-This repository documents my exploration into training AI/ML agents within the Unity environment using ML-Agents.
+An exploration into training AI/ML agents within the Unity environment using ML-Agents.

 The project currently features examples of training agents to perform basic navigation tasks: